求生欲

 Survival Instinct / Self-Preservation Mode

 "Survival instinct" refers to the almost comedic self-preservation reflex people display when navigating romantic relationships — particularly when a partner asks a loaded question like "Do I look fat?" or "Who's prettier, me or her?"
 The "correct" answer is always obvious, and fumbling it means disaster.
-The meme celebrates the art of saying exactly the right thing to avoid a fight, turning romantic diplomacy into a survival skill.
+Emerging around 2017, the meme celebrates the art of saying exactly the right thing to avoid a fight, turning romantic diplomacy into a survival skill.
 Think of it as emotional agility wrapped in humor.

 Cultural Context